America’s garden designer, P. Allen Smith presents to the Order of St. John.

 If you are looking for low maintenance I suggest you try a combination of trees and shrubs with a few perennials mixed in to add bloom and texture.

 Possumhaw (Ilex decidua) – This deciduous holly produces bright red berries in winter.
-Can be either a small tree or large shrub.
+It can be either a small tree or large shrub.
 Zones 5 – 9.
 20′ tall x 15′ wide.

 Red Maple (Acer rubrum) – Also known as a Swamp maple, this tree has brilliant fall foliage.
 I have 2 ‘Red Sunset’ planted at the front entrance to my garden.
 Zones 3 – 9.
 Height and width vary with cultivar.